skip to content

 Three work teams convened to develop action plans to address the health priority areas established by CHAT.

 Mental health disorders can have a powerful effect on the health of individuals, their families, and their communities.
 Prevention and intervention strategies may reduce the impact of mental health disorders and are essential for length and quality of life.
-The misuse of alcohol, over-the-counter medications, illicit drugs, and tobacco affects the health and well-being of millions of Americans.
+The misuse of alcohol, over-the-counter medications, illicit drugs, and tobacco affect the health and well-being of millions of Americans.
 It is also a predictor of chronic disease and can sometimes increase the risk of someone contracting an infectious disease.